 Steve Hicks School of Social Work, Texas Center for Disability Studies, School of Nursing, College of Education, College of Fine Arts, and College of Liberal Arts

-The Doctoral level portfolio program in Disability Studies (DS) is designed to broaden a student’s conception of disability with a focus on the social context and cultural representations of disability.
-Disability Studies is an interdisciplinary approach that adds breadth to the traditional, primarily medical, view of disability.
-Disability Studies reframes the study of disability with a social/cultural/political paradigm, using a minority group model to critically examine existing beliefs, images, ideologies, policies, and stereotypes about disability.
-The Doctoral level portfolio program is designed to support future researchers in Disability Studies as well as develop leaders in this emerging field.
+The Doctoral level portfolio program in Critical Disability Studies (CDS) is designed to broaden a student’s conception of disability with a focus on the social context and cultural representations of disability.
+Critical Disability Studies is an interdisciplinary approach that adds breadth to the traditional, primarily medical, view of disability.
+Critical Disability Studies reframes the study of disability with a social/cultural/political paradigm, using a minority group model to critically examine existing beliefs, images, ideologies, policies, and stereotypes about disability.
+The Doctoral level portfolio program is designed to support future researchers in Critical Disability Studies as well as develop leaders in this emerging field.

-Admission to the DS Doctoral Portfolio program will be selective and the DS Steering Committee reserves the right to admit or reject applicants.
+Admission to the CDS Doctoral Portfolio program will be selective and the CDS Steering Committee reserves the right to admit or reject applicants.

-Successful applicants to the DS Doctoral Portfolio will have met the admission standards required by the Graduate School and by their primary Doctoral degree program.
-Students may enter the DS portfolio program at any point in their graduate work, but it is recommended that they do so as soon as they decide to pursue the portfolio.
+Successful applicants to the CDS Doctoral Portfolio will have met the admission standards required by the Graduate School and by their primary Doctoral degree program.
+Students may enter the CDS portfolio program at any point in their graduate work, but it is recommended that they do so as soon as they decide to pursue the portfolio.
 The application should include:

-- A statement of purpose, including previous experience related to individuals with disabilities, relationship of DS to the student’s program of studies, and relationship of DS to future career goals.
+- A statement of purpose, including previous experience related to individuals with disabilities, relationship of CDS to the student’s program of studies, and relationship of CDS to future career goals.

 - Proof of enrollment and good academic standing in an approved graduate degree program.

-- Consent from the student’s Graduate Advisor or Dissertation Supervisor for participation in the DS portfolio area.
+- Consent from the student’s Graduate Advisor or Dissertation Supervisor for participation in the CDS portfolio area.

-Coursework for the DS Doctoral Portfolio will consist of four (4) thematically related courses, or twelve (12) semester hours.
-At least two courses will be from the DS core courses offered through the Steve Hicks School of Social Work, and at least two of the courses will be outside the student’s academic department.
+Coursework for the CDS Doctoral Portfolio will consist of four (4) thematically related courses, or twelve (12) semester hours.
+At least two courses will be from the CDS core courses offered through the Steve Hicks School of Social Work, and at least two of the courses will be outside the student’s academic department.
 Click here to view core courses.

 Research Experience Requirements